substrate-asia/hackathon-2021-spring/teams/Parallel/docs/project.md

 totalReserve_t+1 = interestAccumulated * reserveFactor + totalReserve_t
 ```
 ##### 4. Borrow Rate
-Parallel implements the jump interest model.
-When the utilization rate exceeds the kinks, jump rate will be apllied to the excess portion.
+Parallel finance implements the jump interest model.
+When the utilization rate exceeds the kinks, jump rate will be applied to the excess portion.

 If utilization rate <= kink,
 ```